 - Creating an ambient-occlusion rendering pass with custom materials

 - Setting up additional rendering passes for compositing purposes

 - Compositing and adding post effects in Nuke and After Effects

-Hi, I'm Adam Crespi.
-And welcome to Rendering Exteriors in Autodesk 3ds Max.
-In this course, we'll look at a full pipeline for lighting, rendering and compositing the exterior of a house.
+- [Voiceover] Hi, I'm Adam Crespi and welcome to Rendering Exteriors in Autodesk 3ds Max.
+In this course, we'll look at a full pipe line for lighting, rendering and compositing the exterior of a house.
 I'll start by showing you how to create Mental Ray materials using the Mental Ray rendering engine.
-Then I'll show how to create both the Mental Ray daylight system and customize it, as well as dusk or night lighting, using photometric lights.
-We'll see how to render our scenes, optimizing and stylizing our bounced light, using global lumination and final gather.
+Then I'll show you how to create both the Mental Ray Daylight system and customize it, as well as, dusk or night lighting using photometric lights.
+We'll see how to render our scenes, optimizing and stylizing our bounce light using Global Illumination and Final Gather.

-Finally, we'll take our rendered imagery into both Adobe After Effects and the Foundary's Nuke.
-For putting the final polish on, in a compositing and post-centric pipeline.
+Finally, we'll take our rendered imagery into both Adobe After Effects and the Foundry's Nuke, for putting the final polish on in a composting and post centric pipeline.
 We'll be covering all these features, plus plenty of other tools and techniques.
-Now let's get started with exterior rendering in Autodesk 3ds Max.
+Now, let's get started with Exterior Rendering in Autodesk in 3ds Max.